OGSarah/iOS-Project-Tooling/ios-code-signing-diagrams.md

-# iOS Code Signing & Provisioning — Visual Guide
+# A Visual Guide to iOS Code Signing & Provisioning

 Code signing answers **who made this app**.
 Provisioning answers **what it may do and where it may run**.